mit-orcd/orcd-docs-edit/docs/recipes/mujoco.md

 --8<-- "docs/recipes/scripts/mujoco/mujoco-binaries.sh:env-var"
 ```

-If any of these are not set properly you can set them as described above (see [here for MUJOCO_PY_MUJOCO_PATH, LD_LIBRARY_PATH](#install-the-mujoco-binaries).
+If any of these are not set properly you can set them as described above (see [here for MUJOCO_PY_MUJOCO_PATH and LD_LIBRARY_PATH](#install-the-mujoco-binaries)).

 === "Engaging"

     Next load either a Python or Anaconda module.
-In this example I loaded the latest anaconda3 module (run `module avail anaconda` to see the current list of available anaconda modules):
+In this example I loaded the `miniforge` module (run `module avail miniforge` to see the current list of available Anaconda modules):

     ```bash
     --8<-- "docs/recipes/scripts/mujoco/mujoco-engaging-setup.sh:module"